 The remaining three digits tell you the day of the year.
 June 19 is represented as 169.

-So in the above image, you can see a code of 5350, which indicates a manufacturing date of December 16, 2015.
+So, in the above image, you can see a code of 5350, which indicates a manufacturing date of December 16, 2015.

 How Long do MREs last?

 Note MREs don’t have a specific expiration date, but an average MRE stored at 80 degrees Fahrenheit will be safe to eat for up to three years.
-If they’re stored at much cooler temperatures, then some or all of the contents could be good for up to five years.
-Conversely, if they’re allowed to bake in the Texan sun, then they might last as little as one or two months.
+If stored at much cooler temperatures, some or all of the contents could be good for up to five years.
+Conversely, if allowed to bake in the Texan sun, they might last as little as one or two months.

 Some further detective work might be needed…